JoinCODED/Coded-Demo-3-Router/README.md

 4. wrap all routes in Switch
 5. add exact to each path
 6. create a nav bar
-7. go to navbar replace a with link "/fetures/1"
+7. go to navbar add links to "/" and "/featuers" link

+## part 2:
-8. go to feature item add a link
+9. go to feature item add a link
-9. in app.js add 'feature/:id"
+10. in app.js add a route for details 'feature/:id"
-10. in featureItem.js change path to `${features/${feature.id}`
+11. in featureItem.js change path to `${features/${feature.id}`
-11. in detail component ` const feature = useParams().featureId;`
+12. in detail component ` const feature = useParams().featureId;`
-12. switch to slugs
+13. switch to slugs

 ## Instructor Notes